Next planned opening: Fall 2020

 - hold a faculty position as a professor at HEC Montréal, Polytechnique Montréal or Université de Montréal;

-- Professors at the University of Alberta and McGill University may act as supervisors providing they are members of IVADO (MILA, CIRRELT, GERAD, CERC Data Science, CRM, Tech3Lab).
+- Professors at the University of Alberta and McGill University may act as supervisors providing they are full members of one of these research groups: Mila, CIRRELT, GERAD, CERC Data Science for real-time decision making, CRM, Tech3Lab.

 - Only submit one application to the competition.